tonerm43/SWE4403-Project/README.md

 # SWE4403-Project
 Design Patterns project winter 2019

+#### Project Description

+This project is a text-based dungeon crawler video game.
+The player character navigates from room to room, killing enemies, collecting items, and earning experience points.
+When enough XP is gained, the player "levels up", making their attacks more powerful, and enemy attacks less powerful.

 #### CS4015/SWE4403/CS6015 Project Requirement and Guide

 ##### Project due: Thursday, Apr.
 18, 2019 at 4:30 pm (AST).
 Please note that due to University requirements, no extensions can be given.